KellyOgilvie/yallstreetbets/README.md

 All notable changes to this project will be documented in this section.
 The format is based on [Keep a Changelog](https://keepachangelog.com/).

 ### Unreleased
-- Accept ticker and period as inputs when running the script in terminal for seasonal_charting.py
+- Account for leap years in seasonality_charting.py
-- Add weekly analysis to seasonal_charting.py
+- Add industry analysis to seasonality_charting.py
-- Add industry analysis to seasonal_charting.py
+- Allow user to switch between weekly and monthly via Plotly chart for seasonality_charting.py (requires creating a Dash app)
 - Cyclical trend analysis
 - Volatility clustering detection
 - Intermarket analysis tool